Cytopathology Lab Setup

 • Medical Diagnostics: Focus on patient testing and clinical services.

-• Research: Emphasize experimental protocols and advanced instrumentation.
+• Research: The emphasis should be laid on experimental protocols and high-end instrumentation.

 • Industrial/Quality Control: Prioritize high-throughput screening and regulatory compliance.